Introduction | Life | Work | Books

 Augustine took the view that the Biblical text should not be interpreted literally if it contradicts what we know from science and our God-given reason (e.g. he believed that God created the world simultaneously and that the seven-day creation recorded in the Bible merely represents a logical framework, rather than the passage of time in a physical way).
 Although he believed that God had chosen the Jews as a special people, he considered the scattering of Jews by the Roman empire to be a fulfillment of prophecy, and believed that the Jews would be converted at the end of time.
 He associated sexual desire with the sin of Adam, and believed that it was still sinful, even though the Fall has made it part of human nature.

 In "The City of God", he conceived of the church as a heavenly city or kingdom, ruled by love, which will ultimately triumph over all earthly empires which are self-indulgent and ruled by pride.
 He emphasized the church's strict independence from, and its superiority over, the civil state.
-Begun in the aftermath of the sacking of Rome by the Visigoths in 410, it was to some extent written as a defence against those who blamed Christianity for the fall of Rome, and to restore the confidence of his fellow Christians.
+Begun in the aftermath of the sacking of Rome by the Visigoths in 410, it was to some extent written as a defense against those who blamed Christianity for the fall of Rome, and to restore the confidence of his fellow Christians.

 See the additional sources and recommended reading list below, or check the philosophy books page for a full list.